The Cost of Solar in Colorado

 The amount you will save on your bill is going to be dependent on the size of the solar system you have and your electricity or heat usage.
 If you are going to use commercial solar panels, this switch can have a lot of benefits because the large system size will cover a big chunk of your energy bills.
 In addition, not only will you be saving on the electricity bill, but there is also a great possibility that you will receive payments for the surplus energy that you export back to the grid through the Smart Export Guarantee (SEG), if you can generate more electricity or energy than you can consume (that’s only if your solar panel system is connected to the grid).

 Solar energy is known to be expensive, so it is advisable that you use the solar energy right-away.
 In most cases, it is smarter to just use solar energy during the day and take energy from the grid during the night.
-And again, you can only do this if your system is connected to the grid.
+And again, you can only do this if your system is connected to the Denver grid.
 Thankfully, your energy demand is normally higher during the day.
 So you can easily meet most of it with the solar energy you generate during the daytime.

 Solar in Rural Communities

-Solar technology also brings economic advantage to rural communities.
-A study shows that the impact of clean and renewable energy on the rural areas has advanced its employment rate.
+Solar technology also brings economic advantages to rural Colorado communities.
+A study shows that the impact of clean and renewable energy on rural areas has advanced their employment rate.
 Beyond that, renewable energy also provides many non-direct economic benefits that help create thriving rural economies.
 Rural areas of North America have gained around 2 gigawatts of energy capacity over the last 3 years.
 The addition builds on a great improvement over the past 10 years to provide the rural locations with revenue from lease payments, building improvements, and attractions for new investments.
 So not only do we help mother nature heal, save some chunks on our bill, and benefit from renewable and clean energy sources, we also help build peoples’ ladder through economic and financial sustainability.

 The "Community Solar" Project

 A program known as the “Community Solar” program is growing quickly in the rural areas.
 The program allows participants to buy a share of a solar project and then benefit from the energy generated.
 These projects bring solar energy to people who can’t or do not want to install their own rooftop solar panels.
 This is applicable to homeowners who can’t afford the costly start-up or have rooftops that are not conveniently oriented or unreachable of sunlight or shaded.
 It is also beneficial to those who do not have their own home or those who do not have the leeway to alter or modify their roof.
-We already have more than 250-300 cooperatives offering community solar in more than 30 states.
+We already have more than 250-300 cooperatives offering community solar in more than 30 states, including Colorado.
 If it is placed and designed properly, the community solar programs may address a lot of the hindrances to going solar that many households in the rural areas have.

 The US Department of Energy has an Initiative which seeks to make solar-generated electricity cost competitive with conventional electricity.
 It sets a utility scale target of 6 cents per kWh for a location having only a moderate solar resource, such as Kansas City, Missouri.
 For the commercial and residential sectors, the government initiative sets targets of 7 and 9 cents per kWh, respectively.